Yang Zuoxing – The Man behind Antminer S9 and Whatsminer (Shenma)

 Jihan Wu, CEO of Bitmain (left) and Yang Zuoxing, founder of Whatsminer/Shenma (right)

 After graduating from Tsinghua University with a doctorate in engineering physics, he started to work on hardware design and later chip design.
 He designed the country’s first fiscal cash register and later Cortex A8-based SOC (System on a chip); the RFID (radio frequency identification device) chip he designed consumes 70x less power than those at average.
 For the past decade, Yang has been committed to low-wattage chip designs.

 In 2014, Yang made his foray into the crypto space.
 He worked with Friedcat (the earliest crypto mining hardware maker in China) and designed the 28nm BE300 chip which outperformed Bitmain’s Antminer S5 in power consumption back then.
 After the mysterious missing of Friedcat in 2015, he told Bitmain’s co-founder Micree Zhan that the full-custom design methodology is perfect for mining chip design, and turned to help Bitmain to design Antminer S7 (chip 1385) and S9 (chip 1387) using his proposed methodology.

 With his help, the power consumption and chip cost for S7 was reduced by almost 50%, and much better performance for S9 later.
-By virtue of obvious advantages in power consumption and cost of S7 and S9, Bitmain rose rapidly and soon dominated the market with over 70% share despite the mining sector was suffering from a bear in 2015 and 2016.
+By virtue of obvious advantages in power consumption and low cost of S7 and S9, Bitmain rose rapidly and soon dominated the market with over 70% share despite the mining sector was suffering from a bear back then in 2015 and 2016.